threelittlemonkeys/lstm-crf-pytorch/README.md

 # LSTM-CRF in PyTorch

 A PyTorch implementation of bidirectional LSTM-CRF for sequence tagging, adapted from [the PyTorch tutorial](http://pytorch.org/tutorials/beginner/nlp/advanced_tutorial.html).
+It supports CUDA and mini-batch training.

 ## Usage